katgiadla/Portfolio/Introduction.md

 Why?

 To simplify my life.
 I want to learn English & want keep my learning progress in 1 place?
-Let's build a dictionary.
-Something like that.
+Let's build a desktop app dictionary!

 Spring - remake - all projects made from scratch again due to remind framework.